damian-romero/damian-romero.github.io/_pages/about.md

 Thank you for visiting my website.

-I am a Ph.D. candidate at the University of Arizona working on **English, Spanish, and Portuguese** research.
+I am a Ph.D. candidate at the University of Arizona working on research in English, Spanish, and Portuguese.

-My **language annotation, linguistic analysis, and language engineering** experience has led me to work in group and individual projects in **academia and industry**.
+I have lead and participated in work for *corpus creation, annotation, and management, linguistic analysis, and language engineering* for academia and industry.

-My research interests lay in the intersection between **communication outcomes, theoretical linguistics, and big data**.
+My research interests lay in the intersection between *communication outcomes, theoretical linguistics, and big data*.

 ### Machine Learning Internship 💥

-I am a Machine Learning intern at [Explosion AI](https://explosion.ai/)!
-I am beyond happy to be able to work with all the great people in this team.
+Since May 2021 I have been a Machine Learning intern at [Explosion AI](https://explosion.ai/).
+I am beyond happy to be able to work with all the great people in this team!

 ### Natural Language Processing Work as a Graduate Assistant 🤖

-I am currently working as a Graduate Assistant for the School of Information for Dr. Tracy Crane and Dr. Steven Bethard on an NIH Grant.
-Our aim is to us NLP to help improve outcomes of cancer prevention interventions in the U.S. Hispanic Spanish-speaking population, specifically Latinas suffering from ovarian cancer.
+I am currently working as a Graduate Research Assistant for Dr. Tracy Crane (University of Miami) and Dr. Steven Bethard (UA School of Information) on an NIH Grant.
+We use NLP to help improve outcomes of cancer prevention interventions in the U.S. Hispanic Spanish-speaking population, specifically Latinas suffering from ovarian cancer.
 My duties include:
 * Assisting in the writing of a minority supplement grant application
-* Creation of linguistic annotation guidelines for speaker diarisation and adaptation of the Motivational Interviewing Treatment Integrity Coding
+* Creation and management of linguistic annotation for our data, including speaker diarisation, Motivational Interviewing Treatment Integrity (MITI), fidelity scoring, and health-topic annotation
-* Language annotation of English and Spanish audio datasets of cancer-survivors' coaching sessions
-* Theorization of Motivational Interviewing causal models and cultural limitations
+* Theorization of the causal models and cultural limitations of Motivational Interviewing
 * Statistical analysis and ML modeling of Lifestyle Intervention for Ovarian Cancer Enhanced Survival (LIVES) data